 7. Always Carry Your Yellow Fever Certificate

-Some countries require all travelers to show proof of yellow fever vaccination before they can enter the country.
+Some countries require all travellers to show proof of yellow fever vaccination before they can enter the country.
 Countries like Tanzania and South Africa are very strict about this document.
 This is like your Health Passport, always Carry it.

 8. Never Use Your Main Bank Account Card While Shopping Abroad.

 Most Kenyan banks try to limit their losses from fraud by suspending accounts when a customer’s credit card is used in an unusual location.
 To avoid this possibility, open a cheap bank account while in Kenya and make sure they give you a Visa.
-Top it up only when traveling or else your main bank account will be wiped out.
+Top it up only when travelling or else your main bank account will be wiped out.

 Another important tip: You can always be topping your card using Mpesa when doing online shopping, by this, you will save yourself just in case your card gets stolen.

 Also, get local currency at an atm in the foreign country you are travelling to.
 Some countries don’t accept the currency exchanged while in Kenya.

 9. Public Transport is The Most Convenient and Cheapest Mode of Transport in Developed countries.

 Avoid uber and other cab services.
 Remember that Uber only thrives in places with poor public transport.
 So, as soon as you land in your destination, get a public transport card and top it up.
 Check transport rates online before travelling and let Google maps be your friend in guiding you on how to use public transport.